Lucy Hale: 2013–present: Films and current work

-On June 11, 2013, Hale announced that she is the new Ambassador of the beauty brand Mark Girl.
-Hale was co-hosted for the television event shows, the Teen Choice Awards (with Darren Criss in 2013 and David Dobrik in 2019) and the 2014 MTV Video Music Awards Pre-Show with Sway Calloway.
-On February 18, 2014, Hale's debut studio album was announced to be called Road Between, released on June 3, 2014.
+On June 11, 2013, Hale announced her role as Ambassador of the beauty brand Mark Girl.
+Hale co-hosted the Teen Choice Awards with Darren Criss in 2013 and David Dobrik in 2019 and the 2014 MTV Video Music Awards Pre-Show with Sway Calloway.
+Hale's debut studio album Road Between was released on June 3, 2014.

-In 2015, Hale collaborated with Rascal Flatts, performed a cover of "Let It Go" from another Disney animated film Frozen and was featured on the compilation album We Love Disney.
-Later, Hale served as a correspondent in New Orleans and co-hosted with Ryan Seacrest in Times Square for Dick Clark's New Year's Rockin' Eve (2016–2021), making her the first millennial actress to co-host the Times Square segments.
+In 2015, Hale collaborated with Rascal Flatts on a cover of "Let It Go" from the Disney animated film Frozen for the compilation album We Love Disney.
+Hale served as a correspondent in New Orleans and co-hosted with Ryan Seacrest in Times Square for Dick Clark's New Year's Rockin' Eve (2016–2021), making her the first millennial actress to co-host the Times Square segments.

-Hale recorded two stand-alone Christmas songs "Mistletoe" and a cover of Francesca Battistelli's "You're Here", both released in 2014 and 2017, respectively.
+Hale has recorded two stand-alone Christmas songs, the original song "Mistletoe" and a cover of Francesca Battistelli's "You're Here", released in 2014 and 2017, respectively.

 In 2018, Hale was cast in The CW comedy-drama series Life Sentence as Stella Abbott, a woman who finds out that her terminal cancer is cured.
-The series which only lasted one season.
+The show was canceled after one season.
 The same year, Hale starred in three films, Truth or Dare, Dude and The Unicorn.
 On March 11, 2019, Hale was cast as the lead role in Katy Keene, based on the Archie Comics character of the same name.

 In 2020, Hale starred as Melanie Cole in the supernatural horror film Fantasy Island.
 In 2021, Hale starred as the lead role in the romantic comedy film The Hating Game.
 The same year, Hale became a brand ambassador and model for lingerie company Hunkemöller.